 \begin{proof}[Proof of Theorem \ref{ThmUniform}] Let $E$ be an elliptic curve over $\Q$ with Weierstrass equation $y^2=f(x)$ where $f\in \Q[x]$ is a monic cubic polynomial.
 Consider an arithmetic progression on $E$ of length $M\ge 4$.
 Then $E$ contains an arithmetic progression of length $N=M-3$ whose first term is not a $2$-torsion point of $E$.
 Let

-be the $x$-coordinates of this arithmetic progression and note that $f(b)\ne 0$ and $a\ne 0$.
+be the $x$-coordinates of this arithmetic progression and note that $f(b)\ne 0$.
 Consider the equation

-The hexic polynomial $f(at^2+b)$ has no repeated roots because $f(b)\ne 0$.
+The hexic polynomial $f(at^2+b)$ has no repeated roots because $f$ is separable, $a\ne 0$, and $f(b)\ne 0$.
 So, the previous equation defines a hyperelliptic curve $X$ of genus $2$.
 This curve comes with some rational points: at least those with $t$ coordinates

 where $n=\lfloor\sqrt{N-1}\rfloor$.
 This produces at least $2n+1$ different rational points in $X$, that is,